All volumes and a complete index online!

 Manual: Lots of downloadable tutorials for one sheet, accordion,

-for the Protection of Books: A revised & updated version of
+the Protection of Books: A revised & updated version of the

-the previous 1981 volume, Boxes for the Protection of Rare Books:
+previous 1981 volume, Boxes for the Protection of Rare Books: Their

-Their Design and Construction by Lage Carlson, Margaret R. Brown,
+Design and Construction by Lage Carlson, Margaret R. Brown, Library

-Library of Congress Preservation Directorate.
-Designed to meet the needs
+of Congress Preservation Directorate.
+Designed to meet the needs of

-of book conservators, museum technicians, & curators in libraries
+book conservators, museum technicians, & curators in libraries &

-& archives who require a practical method for the construction of
+archives who require a practical method for the construction of protective

-protective boxes, which provide a safe method for storing, handling,
+boxes, which provide a safe method for storing, handling, & transporting

-& transporting library materials.
-Protective boxing affords a non-invasive,
+library materials.
+Protective boxing affords a non-invasive, cost effective,

-cost effective, & archivally sound way of dealing with large numbers
+& archivally sound way of dealing with large numbers of items or

-of items or entire collections.
-Covers: simple housings; phased boxes;
+entire collections.
+Covers: simple housings; phased boxes; portfolios;

-portfolios; double-tray clam shell box; book box with portfolio smaller/larger
+double-tray clam shell box; book box with portfolio smaller/larger than

 - Braintan.com: Natural Tanning